luwenaa/luwenaa/README.md

- ᡣ𐭩 heyy! my name’s wendy 🌙🪷
+ ᥫ᭡ heyy! my name’s wendy 🌙🪷

 a computer science student living & studing in the uk ☁️ currently trying to beat the learning curve and master full stack development  🖥️